- Must visit

 Upon arriving in Palma, it is a quick and short trip to the city center using an efficient tram or light rail network that only takes minutes.
 Alternatively, visitors can make necessary arrangements online to hire a car which can be used to tour the city.
 Other than that, there are numerous attractions such as the Catedral-Basilica de Santa Maria de Mallorca which is a gothic style place of worship that overlooks the sea.
 Another spectacle is the Castell de Bellver which is a hilltop castle constructed in the 1300s and is now the city's museum.
 Don't miss the Palma Aquarium with its vast shark tank, jungle microclimate roof garden and guided tours overlooking a coral reef.

-Discover the best of Palma de Mallorca — top attractions, local food, transport tips, budget advice, and currency essentials.
-Plan your perfect Palma de Mallorca trip today.
+Discover the best of Palma — top attractions, local food, transport tips, budget advice, and currency essentials.
+Plan your perfect Palma trip today.

-Soft cured pork sausage seasoned with paprika, emblematic of Mallorca and often spread on bread or used in cooked dishes.
+Sobrasada is a soft cured sausage seasoned with paprika.
+It is one of Mallorca’s signature products, spread on bread or used in cooked dishes.

-Service is usually included.
-Round up or leave 5-10% for good restaurant service; small change for cafes and taxis is appreciated, but tipping is not obligatory.
+Service is often included.
+Round up or leave 5-10% in restaurants for good service; round up taxi fares; small change is fine in cafes.

 Official public transport app